svekeman/www-greenitglobe/www.greenitglobe.com/content/post/team.md

 ### Green IT Globe Team

-GreenITGlobe has been founded by Kristof De Spiegeleer, a serial entrepreneur who stands at the forefront of cloud development and has an impressive track record in launching successful technology companies that revolutionize the cloud world.
-The company originates as a spinEoff of Incubaid (www.incubaid.com), one of Europe’s most renowned technology incubators in datacenter automation and cloud services.
-The international management team of GreenITGlobe has been building and growing technology companies for more than 15 years and is complemented by a team of datacenter veterans, cloud computing experts and experienced software engineers.
+Green IT Globe was founded by Kristof De Spiegeleer, a serial entrepreneur who stands at the forefront of European cloud development and has an impressive track record in launching successful technology companies that revolutionize the cloud.
+The international management team of Green IT Globe has been building and growing technology companies for more than 15 years.

 ----------------